-Coney Island Grill has been open since 1926.
+Coney Island Grill in St. Petersburg, Florida, has been open since 1926.
 Once you step inside, you’ll see that much hasn’t changed except for the recently upgraded booths.
 I can imagine the old ones must have seen better days.

-Coney Island Grill is only open 6 hours a day (10 AM- 4 PM) and closed on Sundays.
-We were heading back home to Miami the following morning, so this would be my only shot at eating here.
+Coney Island Grill is only open 6 hours every day (10 AM- 4 PM) except Sundays when they’re closed.
+We were heading home to Miami the following morning, so this would be my only shot at eating here.

-We had an awesome conversation when we arrived with an older gentleman who had been eating there for over 50 years.
+We had a fantastic conversation when we arrived with a gentleman who’s been eating there for over 50 years.

-The order of a chili dog w/mustard was never in question, and I add a cheeseburger after the older gentleman insisted on it.
+The order of a chili dog with mustard was never in question, and I added a cheeseburger after the older gentleman insisted on it.
 Plus, he didn’t need to twist my arm much.

 The chili on that dog is legendary, and I can see why it’s available for sale via pints.
 I regret not taking some back home with me.